Jacksonville Restraining Order Lawyer

 What happens if someone violates my restraining order?

 Call 911 immediately.
-Violating an injunction is a first-degree misdemeanor punishable by up to 1 year in jail and a $1,000 fine.
-[3] A person with two or more prior violations against the same victim commits a third-degree felony — up to 5 years in prison.
+Violating an injunction is a first-degree misdemeanor punishable by up to 1 year in jail and a $1,000 fine.[3]
+A person with two or more prior convictions for violating an injunction against the same victim commits a third-degree felony, up to 5 years in prison.
 Law enforcement can arrest the violator on probable cause without a warrant.

 How long does a restraining order last in Florida?